MalasadaTech/masq-monitor/README.md

 - `default_days`: Default number of days to limit the search to if no `last_run` timestamp exists and the `--days` flag is not specified.
 - `report_username`: Your name or username to be displayed in generated reports.
 - `default_template_path`: The default template to use for all queries that don't have a specific template.
-- `queries`: A map of named queries to execute against urlscan.io.
+- `queries`: A map of named queries to execute against search platforms.
+  - `platform`: Search platform to use for this query.
+Currently supported: "urlscan", "silentpush" (coming soon).
+Defaults to "urlscan" if not specified.
+  - `query`: The search query string formatted for the specified platform.
   - `last_run`: Timestamp of when the query was last executed.
 Used to limit searches to only new results since the last run.
   - `query_tlp_level`: TLP (Traffic Light Protocol) classification for the query itself.
 Determines how sensitive the search pattern is.
-Values: "clear", "green", "amber", "red".
+Values: "clear", "white", "green", "amber", "red".
   - `default_tlp_level`: Default TLP classification for report content.
 Used for report elements without their own explicit TLP level.
-Values: "clear", "green", "amber", "red".
+Values: "clear", "white", "green", "amber", "red".
   - `template_path`: Optional per-query HTML template to use for the report.
 If not specified, falls back to the global `default_template_path`.
   - `reference`: Optional link to documentation or source for the query.
   - `notes`: Additional contextual information about the query.